 Unlike traditional backup solutions, Things Cloud only stores a current snapshot of your data, mirroring what you can see on your devices.
 It’s not build to roll back to previous versions of your to-dos or selectively restore a particular task.

 Back up your to-dos locally

-In addition to Things Cloud, which stores your to-dos on a remote server, you can create a local backup with your Mac.
+In addition to Things Cloud, which stores your to-dos on a remote server, you can create a local backup.